EthanFlatt/EthanFlatt/README.md

 <h1 align="center">Hi 👋, I'm Ethan</h1>
 <h3 align="center">I am a software engineer who employs creative, out-of-the-box thinking that allows me to achieve unique solutions.
-As an English teacher in Taiwan.
-I gained the ability to teach, speak publicly, think on my toes, find solutions, work with others, and lead with confidence.
+As an English teacher in Taiwan, I gained the ability to teach, speak publicly, think on my toes, find solutions, work with others, and lead with confidence.
 I want to bring my creative thinking and eye for detail to web development.
 Some of my interests include geography, culture, food, language, people, international relations, urban design, art, and philosophy.</h3>

 ## Tools and technologies